artcuddy/project5-foodsnap-frontend/TESTING.md

 <h1 id="introduction">Introduction</h1>

-Project Milestone 5 for Code Institute Full-stack development program. foodSNAP - all testing results and code validation can be found here. <br>
+Project Milestone 5 for Code Institute Full-stack development program. foodSNAP - all testing results and code validation are listed below.<br>
 Testing has taken place continuously throughout the development of the project.
 The app was tested regularly and deployed early to Heroku to confirm local and remote functioned the same.

 <h1 id="manual-testing">Manual Functional Testing Results</h1>